As you can see, I had a very formal relationship with Santa

 presents under the tree).

-I’m not sure if I told my sister the awful truth later or if she
+I must have told my sister the awful truth later or if she

 found out some other way.
 I do know I didn’t tell my kid brother.